-After working as an arts administrator and a teacher at St. Peter's College in Muenster, SK, for 19 years, Barbara has now moved back to Edmonton, AB, and shares her townhouse and its tiny perfect kitchen with her husband and their much-beloved pets.
+After working as an arts administrator and a teacher at St. Peter's College and the University of Saskatchewan for many years, Barbara has now moved back to Edmonton, AB, where she shares her townhouse and its tiny perfect kitchen with her husband and their much-beloved pets.
 Her first book, restless white fields (NeWest 2012), won the 2013 Robert Kroetsch Poetry Book of the Year in Alberta and the Saskatchewan Arts Board Poetry Book Award.
 Her debut novel, Want (Palimpsest Press 2018), was a finalist for the Regina Public Library’s Book of the Year Award in 2019.
-Her second novel, The Winter-Blooming Tree, will be released in October 2021 by Palimpsest Press.
+Her second novel, The Winter-Blooming Tree, was released in October 2021 by Palimpsest Press.
 She now teaches writing and English at MacEwan University and is working on her fourth manuscript, a collection of interwoven nonfiction stories about the uncanny in human and non-human lives.

 Saskatchewan Writers’ Guild